Schmidt1519/Schmidt1519/README.md

 <h1 align="center">Hey 👋, I'm Leighton</h1>
-<h3 align="center">Developer.
+<h2 align="center">Developer.
 Husband.
-Father.</h3>
+Father.</h2>

 <br/>

-### Thanks for stopping by!

-I am a full-stack software developer coming from the accounting/finance field ready to make a positive impact on the world through software development.
+<p>I am a full-stack software developer coming from the accounting/finance field ready to make a positive impact on the world through software development.
 Since my middle school years, I have loved tinkering on computers and am fascinated with what can be accomplished using the amazing software we have in our lives today.
-Knowing the tech field is a vast world that requires endless learning, I look forward to improving my craft with knowledge and experience for years to come.
+Knowing the tech field is a vast world that requires endless learning, I look forward to improving my craft with knowledge and experience for years to come.</p>

-I look forward to contributing to a company who's mission I believe in, while also spending time on the side creating fun apps for my kids to enjoy.
+<p>I look forward to contributing to a company who's mission I believe in, while also spending time on the side creating fun apps for my kids to enjoy.</p>

 <br/>